Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 For Medicare beneficiaries who receive Social Security retirement benefits, the premium for Part B is deducted from their Social Security check.
 This is true regardless of whether the person is subject to the IRMAA surcharge.
 But the “hold harmless” provision that prevents Social Security checks from decreasing from one year to the next does not apply to people who pay the IRMAA surcharge.

-(The “hold harmless” provision has not been applicable in recent years, due to fairly large cost-of-living adjustments (COLA) for Social Security benefits.
+(The “hold harmless” provision has not been widely applicable in recent years, due to fairly large cost-of-living adjustments (COLA) for Social Security benefits.
 The 2023 COLA was historically large, and Part B premiums declined for 2023, including the Part B premiums that are paid by people subject to the IRMAA surcharge.
 For 2024, the average Social Security retiree benefit increased by $59/month, and standard Part B premiums increased by just under $10/month.
-So the hold harmless provision was once again non-applicable in nearly all cases.)
+For 2025, the average Social Security retirement benefit is increasing by about $50/month,3 and the Part B premium is increasing by a little more than $10/month.2 So the hold harmless provision continues to be non-applicable in nearly all cases.)

 Does 'Medicare income limits' mean the same thing as IRMAA?